theblockstalk/upgradeable-proxy/README.md

 **TODO:**
 * initialized variables in the target are not initialized in the target.
-* CHECK WHY CONTRACTS THAT DO HAVE INITIALIZED VARIABLES ARE WORKING???
+* CHECK WHY CONTRACTS THAT DO HAVE INITIALIZED VARIABLES ARE WORKING
+* apply any intialize() functions to ownable contract as well
 * Change access modifier pure to view.
 * Test upgradeability of data structures: strings, mappings, structs, arrays
 * upgrade a contract twice with many things that can be upgraded upgraded